 Life’s a little slower here, so take cues from the locals.
 Look up from your phone, soak in what’s around you, have a Mai Tai, and feel the happiness.

-A FEW KAUAI HAWAII RESORT HIGHLIGHTS on the NORTH SHORE
+A FEW KAUAI RESORTS on the NORTH SHORE

 The Princeville Resort (formerly the St Regis Princeville)